aristosv/digitalsignage/README.md

 # BeatBox Digital Signage

 This is a simple way to use a Raspberry Pi as a digital signage system.

-All you have to do is setup a new installation of Raspberry Pi OS and install the prerequisites by running the command below.
+Step 1: Install the prerequisites by running the command below.

 ---
 install prerequisites